 When clients come to us with a new problem, our learning consultants can easily curate a training curriculum from the courses in our library.
 A new employee needs help with time management, or a supervisor needs to solve the negativity of their team, or someone in procurement needs to have a difficult conversation with a problematic supplier.
 Your LC can recommend a variety of courses to address these situations.

 We’re Proud of Our Learning Consultants

 Do you get the feeling that I’m duly impressed with our learning consultants?
 In fact, I think they are one of the main things that sets us apart from other eLearning providers.
-If you would like to schedule a demo so you can check out our LMS and meet one of our learning consultants, simply contact our sales team or you can sign up for a full-featured, full library trial of our HSI LMS and check it out on your own.
+If you would like to schedule a demo so you can check out our LMS, request a free trial of our HSI LMS.

 - If you are comparing training providers' technology, you will find this feature checklist helpful "Buying an LMS: The Complete Feature Checklist to Make the Right Choice."